 Are there telltale signs of scams that should set off alarm bells?

 The biggest telltale when you know something is a scam is when they are trying to get your sensitive personal information—most specifically your bank account numbers, your credit card numbers, or your social security numbers.
 If anyone is trying to get that from you over the phone and they initiated the contact, you can almost guarantee that's a scam.
 The second thing is they want you to give them some money by a non-refundable, non-traceable payment method.
 Generally speaking, we are talking about wire transfers or prepaid credit cards.
 Once that money is gone, it's almost entirely impossible to get it back or even trace it.

 What precautions should they take in to protect themselves against identity theft?

 The most important thing is to make sure you safeguard your personal information as much as possible.
 Don't carry your social security number around in your wallet.
 Don't carry your Medicaid card around with you in your wallet if you don't need to.

 I imagine you should also be careful about with whom you share such information.

 Absolutely.
 Be very scrupulous who you give your social security number to.
-There are very few instances where you need to provide your social security number to.
 There are very few instances where you have to provide your social security number.
 In many instances where a form asks for your social security number, many times you can decline to give it to them.

 Once a veteran realizes they have become the victim of a scam, what should they do?